Cadence for CEOs: Book Meetings With C-suite Prospects

 Call the CEO and give them your best 30-second pitch about why your product matters and which pain points it can solve.

-The best times to call CEOs are different from other workers.
+The best times to cold call CEO are different from other workers.
 See below for Cognism’s advice 👇

 - Mornings aren’t usually a good time as the CEO will be distracted, planning and working through their daily tasks.